Tongoni Ruins: History

+Late in this era, Tongoni and Swahili villages on Tanga Island (in the harbour of Tanga Town) also began to grow into prominent towns.
+Mombasa in particular developed into a significant power.
+Tongoni may have had the chance to escape Mombasa, its northern neighbour, for a while by an eventual alliance with foreign invaders, the Portuguese.
 Vasco da Gama, the Portuguese sailor, first visited Tongoni in April 1498.
 He had the opportunity to eat the local oranges, which he said were better than those available in Portugal.
 He made a second visit the following year, and spent fifteen days in Tongoni.